andersundsehr/rah/README.md

 ```

 The HTML report will be available in the `build/coverage` directory.
 Open `build/coverage/index.html` in a web browser to view detailed coverage information.

+###### TODO

+- rah binary with build in php
+- docker build
+- add cronjob for background deletions of old deployments

+- defaultDeployment remove/or implement
+- deleteIfMissingMr remove/or implement
+- deleteIfMissingBranch remove/or implement